igorbrigadir/ROUGE-BEwTE/README.md

 This is a mavenized fork of the BEwT-E: Basic Elements with Transformations for Evaluation implementation available from http://www.isi.edu/publications/licensed-sw/BE/ See original page for details & Licence agreement.

+The original BEwT-E.zip is attatched to the [releases](https://github.com/igorbrigadir/ROUGE-BEwTE/releases) for reference, you shouldn't need it, but it's there.

+# README

 BE: Basic Elements for Automated Evaluation of Summaries
 ======